• Published September 24, 2024

 The key is to disrupt this either / or narrative.
 While these challenging conversations may seem daunting, they provide us with an opportunity to explore, understand, and ultimately bridge the gap between differing perspectives.
 Remember, it’s not about winning an argument, but about fostering understanding and potentially finding a common path forward.

-What Sparked the Idea for This New Approach?
+What Sparked the Idea for This New Approach to Challenging Conversations?

 As I delved into the design of this new approach, I found a myriad of applications.
 As humans, we are social beings who once depended on our groups to keep us safe.
 Once, our very survival depended on them; today, this hardwiring can trigger an “us versus them” mentality when faced with an interpersonal conflict.
 This can push us away from seeking common ground to engaging with each other in a more defensive stance.